Lectures on LHC Physics: Higgs physics

 Skipping the calculation we quote the complete renormalization group equation including diagrams with the Higgs boson, the top quark and the weak gauge bosons inside the loops

-with $\lambda_t=\sqrt{2}m_t/v$.
+with $y_t=\sqrt{2}m_t/v$.
 This formula will be the basis of the discussion in this section.

 The first regime we study is where the Higgs self coupling $\lambda$ becomes strong.
-Fixed order perturbation theory as we use it in the unitarity argument runs into problems in this regime and the renormalization group equation is the appropriate tool to describe this region.
-The leading term in Eq.(\ref{eq:lambda_rge}) reads
+Fixed order perturbation theory as we use it in the unitarity argument runs into problems in this regime and the renormalization group equation is the appropriate tool to describe it.
+If we reside in a somewhat strongly interacting regime the leading term in Eq.\eqref{eq:lambda_rge} reads

-Because of the positive sign on the right hand side the quartic coupling will become stronger and stronger and eventually diverge for larger scales $Q^2$.
+Because of the positive sign on the right hand side the quartic coupling will become stronger and eventually diverge for large scales $Q^2$.
 Obviously, this divergence should not happen in a physical model and will give us a constraint on the maximum value of $\lambda$ allowed.
 The approximate renormalization group equation we can solve by replacing $\lambda=g^{-1}$